yxuo/learning/readme.md

 Whenever this repository needs test subprojects, it will have other branches for testing purposes, as it would be in any project.

+The order of files can be changed depending on the circumstances, nothing will be totally plastered and bureaucratic.

 ## File structure

 * :books: Subject (python, c, web, req. analysis, etc)